AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/import-applications.md

 1. Select the checkbox next to the application that you want to remove and click Remove.
 1. Click OK in the confirmation dialog box that appears.

-## Import an application’s runtime configuration {#import-an-application-s-runtime-configuration}
+## Import an application's runtime configuration {#import-an-application-s-runtime-configuration}

 If an application administrator exported the runtime configuration for an application, you can import it into the deployed application.
 You can import it using either the administration console or via scripted LCA deployment.